deddyandri/Bank-Loan-Analysis/README.md

 Key Performance Indicators (KPIs) Requirements:
 1. ***Total Loan Applications*** :
    We need to calculate the total number of loan applications received during a specified period.
-   Additionally, it is essential to monitor the Month-to-Date (MTD) Loan Applications and track changes Month-over-Month (MoM).
+   Additionally, it is essential to monitor the Month-to-Date (MTD) Loan Applications.
 3. ***Total Funded Amount*** :
    Understanding the total amount of funds disbursed as loans is crucial.
    We also want to keep an eye on the MTD Total Funded Amount and analyse the Month-over-Month (MoM) changes in this metric.